How to apply

 - Complete the scholarship application form

-The deadline for Faculty of Medicine Master's Scholarships 2019/20 applications was Tuesday 30 April 2019.
+The deadline for Faculty of Medicine Master's Scholarships 2019/20 applications is Tuesday 30 April 2019.
 In order to be considered for a scholarship, potential candidates will need to do both of the following:

 - Apply for a place on a Master's programme run by the Faculty of Medicine